 I took two screen shots of the weather during the san diego fires.
 I don’t remember which one was day one vs day two, but the searing temperatures are obvious nonetheless.

-This was the temperature near our main base where we prepped gear to respond to the 2014 san diego wildfires.
-106f is warm by itself, then add body armor, a nomex fire suit ppe, running patrol car engines and the heat of the actual fires…brutal.
+This was the temperature near our main base where we prepped gear to respond to the 2014 San Diego Wildfires.
+An ambient temp of 106f is hot by itself, then add body armor, a nomex fire suit ppe, running patrol car engines and the heat of the actual fires…brutal.

 The Sikorsky S-64 Skycrane/Aircrane is not something you see everyday or even at every wildfire.
-This thing was one impressive fire fighting beast! sorry for the low-res shot, my iPhone was on max zoom and I couldn’t exactly carry an slr with me.
+This thing was one impressive fire fighting beast! sorry for the low-res shot, my iPhone was on max zoom and I couldn’t exactly carry a DSLR with me.

 A cool shot of the impressive CH-53s from the Marine Corps coming in over the rooftops of local businesses.
 If it were not for the wildfires, this would have been another beautiful San Diego sunset.